 In total, the project you initiate must comprise 45 EC, which equals 30 weeks/150 project days.
-Other project requirements to start, are quite similar to those for single master graduation projects, meaning:
+Other project requirements to start are quite similar to those for single master graduation projects, meaning:

 - You will need to have one faculty chair, and one TU Delft mentor who supervise you in the project.
 Depending on whether a client is involved, you will also need a client mentor.
-(See also paragraphs 1.3.2. and 1.3.3) - You will need to explain the project in the Graduation Project Brief, in which you are also required to include your project's planning.
-Because your project's setup might be wider, and the planning more extended compared to regular projects, you should not forget to explain that your graduation project is setup to finish a double degree programme, and the masters that are involved.
+(See also paragraphs 1.3.2. and 1.3.3) - You will need to explain the project in the Graduation Project Brief.
+Because your project's setup might be wider, your planning will be more extended compared to regular projects, something you should address in your brief.
+Also indicate the masters that are involved.

-&lt;sup>14 This is an option offered when the TU Delft is authorized to automatically cash in, from a European (SEPA) bank account.
+14 This is an option offered when the TU Delft is authorized to automatically cash in, from a European (SEPA) bank account.

-- At the kick-off meeting, together with your team, you schedule the formal assessment moments: the midterm evaluation (40 days after the kick-off), the green light meeting (day 130), and the graduation day (day 150). - You will need to hand in one single pack of deliverables (like described in Chapter 3), and schedule a public presentation at IDE Faculty, at the graduation day. - The graduation day procedure applies as described in Chapter 8.
+- At the kick-off and in your planning, formal assessment (milestone) moments are expected to be scheduled as follows: midterm evaluation (40 days after the kick-off), the green light meeting (day 130) and the graduation day (day 150). - You will need to hand in one single pack of deliverables (like described in Chapter 3) and schedule a public presentation at IDE Faculty at the graduation day. - The graduation day procedure applies as described in Chapter 8.